Best Things To Do In Harlem Nyc

 • Harlem Meer offers incredible views of the lake.
 You can even take a guided audio tour.

 In both places you will be able to appreciate a less exploited area of the park.
 And, therefore, have a quieter and more private experience.
-At the same time you can take a break from the tour of Harlem.
+At the same time, you can take a break from the tour of Harlem.
 Also, if you want to go deeper into Central Park, sign up for one of the many tours available:

 Book a tour of Central Park

-12. Visit the Museo del Barrio
+12. Visit El Museo del Barrio

 Facade of El Museo del Barrio in Harlem| ©William Alatriste